luechow-group/inPsights/README.md

     qtbase5-dev qt3d5-dev

 ```
+Alternatively, Qt5 can be downloaded from the [Qt webpage](https://www.qt.io/download).
+During the installation make sure to install Qt for the `x86_64` architecture and select `sources`, `Qt3D`, and additionally `QtCharts` (which will be required in future versions as well).

 #### Cloning inPsights
 Make sure you are registered for the GitLab service of https://git.rwth-aachen.de and that you have an SSH-Key for your account on the local machine you are using.